Dorsi Diaz is a freelance writer/publisher who has a great love for all her furbabies, minus the skunk smell!

 As an artist and art teacher, I love drawing and love teaching, especially to children.
 Drawings of animals and sea life are subjects many of us like—so in this lesson, we are going to learn how to draw a sea turtle, step by step.

 Because I love to add my own twist to my art, this sea turtle, although close to what an actual sea turtle looks like, has its own "style" (mine).
-I have therefore taken some artistic license on how it was created.
-If you are using this lesson to teach it to a class, I would highly recommend using that same artistic license by allowing children to create their own patterns on the turtle.
+Therefore, I have taken some artistic license on how it was created.
+If you are teaching this lesson to a class, I would highly recommend using that same artistic license by allowing children to create their own patterns on the turtle.
 No two turtles should be alike.
 Like I tell my students, we only have two important rules during class:

 - We are all artists.